 Open enrollment is your opportunity to review your medical, dental, vision, and reimbursement account benefit elections and make any changes necessary to ensure your choices continue to meet your needs.

 If you wish to participate in the Health Care and/or Dependent Care Reimbursement Accounts for 2023, you must enroll (or re-enroll).
 Participation in the reimbursement accounts does not automatically continue from year to year.

 If you do not make changes to your medical, dental or vision coverage, your current medical, dental and vision coverage elections for 2022 will continue for 2023.

 Open Enrollment 2023: Oct.
 17 (2 p.m.) to Oct.
 28, 2022 (6 p.m.)

 - 2023 Plan Highlights and Changes

 - Which medical plan best meets my needs and the needs of my covered family member?
 Duke offers four different medical plans.
-Carefully consider the network available, (particularly if your dependents live outside of the Triangle Area), a specific behavioral health provider that you see, or a need to cover dependent pregnancy.
+Carefully consider the network available, (particularly if your dependents live outside of the Triangle Area), any specific health providers that you see, or a need to cover dependent pregnancy.
 Note that if you change health plans, your care management may be disrupted and may also need to change.
 If you have recently changed your residence and live outside of the state of North Carolina, Duke Options is the medical plan that will provide comprehensive coverage for you and your dependents.

 Remember: If you take no action during Open Enrollment, the elections you made for 2022 for your medical, dental, and vision coverage will continue for 2023.
 To continue to use a reimbursement account, you must re-enroll for 2023.